aleprivuse/Linux-Network-Security-lab/docs/ssh-hardening.md

 - then use this command `sudo sshd -t`(search what it does)
 - then try to login whit my Main Vm
   Root login = Disable the root login on the machine to ist harder to to brutto force it if the root is active its just `ssh root@server Ip`

+  ---

+- For the disabilitation of Passowrd its in the same place and command is `PasswordAuthentication no`
+- and then run `sudo sshd -t`
+  PasswordAuthentication no = its let you disisabilitate so that you can login whit an password so now the attacker cannot brutto force the way in
+  `sudo sshd -t` = its checks for erros in the ssh configuration
+  - now if you want to see if evering thing is valid you can try to login but you need to use special command this `ssh -o PubkeyAuthentication=no username@ip server` so it test it whitout using the keys